Greensboro

 Progress Achieved Toward VMT/GHG Targets

-There have been reviews of modeling studies conducted that show some potentially positive effects of strategies encompassed within the Greensboro Sustainability Action Plan, however no real world tracking seems to have been done.
+There have been reviews of modeling studies conducted that show some potentially positive effects of strategies encompassed within the Greensboro Sustainability Action Plan, however, no real-world tracking seems to have been done.

-Last Updated: March 2020
+Last Updated: November 2021

 Location Efficient Zoning